ligato/docs/docs/plugins/vpp-plugins.md

 - [VPP IP redirect proto][punt-proto]
 - [VPP IP redirect model][punt-model]

-IP redirect is defined as the `IpRedirect` object in the proto file.
+IP redirect is defined as the `IpRedirect` object in the proto.
 The L3 protocol is defined as a `string` value that is transformed to numeric in the VPP binary API call.

 If L3 protocol is set to `ALL`, the respective API is called for IPv4 and IPv6 separately.